Scuba Gear

 Oxygen Analyser

-Since obtaining my certification to dive using nitrox,
+Since obtaining my certification to dive using Nitrox,

 there have been some circumstances where it would have been